tdwg/website/standards/plant-names/index.md

 : This standard defines the taxonomic and nomenclatural concepts associated with the names of plants.
 It describes the component parts, their functions and their interrelations of significance in structuring a database.

 Note
-: Note: the introduction of this publication provides some historical information about TDWG and early standards it produced or adopted from elsewhere.
+: The introduction of this publication provides some historical information about TDWG and early standards it produced or adopted from elsewhere.

 Citation
 : TDWG Minimum Standard for Names in Botanical Databases Subgroup (Author: Frank A. Bisby).
 1994.
 Plant Names in Botanical Databases.
 Hunt Institute for Botanical Documentation. <http://rs.tdwg.org/pnbd/doc/specification/>